Kebaya: Kebaya Nyonya/ Kebaya Sulam

 In the straits settlements of Malacca, Penang and Singapore, a different style of kebaya also exists, usually worn by those of Peranakan and Chinese ancestry.
-The Nyonya kebaya is very unique as it is famous for the use of lace and elaborate embroidery techiques that is traditionally worn with matching jewelleries and a pair of hand-beaded shoes.
+The Nyonya kebaya is famous for the use of lace and elaborate embroidery techniques that is traditionally worn with matching jewelleries and a pair of hand-beaded shoes.
 The Nyonya kebaya is a tighter-fitting sheer embroidered blouse that is traditionally paired with a batik sarong either drawn by hand or machine-printed.

 The styles of Nyonya kebaya can be classified into three main periods, each style has a design that is connected with the fashion and technology trends at that moment.
 The three styles of Nyonya kebaya are kebaya renda, kebaya biku and kebaya sulam.
 Kebaya renda, the earliest Nyonya kebaya uses lace, kebaya biku, an improved version of kebaya renda uses embroidery only at the hem of the dress while the kebaya sulam is the quintessential Nyonya kebaya that we know today.
 Among popular embroidery motifs for kebaya sulam include flowers, butterflies, phoenixes, dragons and insects.
 The sarong on the other hand often uses hand-drawn batik cloths from Java.

 Being semi-transparent, the Nyonya kebaya is usually worn over a camisole and secured at the front by a set of three interlinked kerongsang brooches.
 The traditional Nyonya kebaya outfit is completed with decorative accessories such as a cucuk sanggul hairpin, a silver pending belt for securing the sarong, as well as a pair of kasut manik beaded slippers.
 Traditionally, there also exists a kebaya that is worn specifically for mourning, known as kebaya tuaha.
 The colour of kebaya tuaha represents the different stages of a mourning period.

 Some resources claim that Nyonya kebaya originated from Java, Medan or Surabaya.
-Conversely, the are some writers who claim that Penang or Malacca was indeed the origin of the Nyonya Kebaya, having adopted the dress independently.
+Conversely, there are some writers who claim that Penang or Malacca was indeed the origin of the Nyonya Kebaya, having adopted the dress independently.
 Nevertheless, similar Nyonya Kebaya can also be found in Phuket and Medan, where they shared the similar Peranakan culture.